My picture has dimensions on it, and I would like to import it into Chief Architect and use it to create a 1:1 scale

 If this box is not checked, the plan file is simply referencing the external image.
-If this box remains unchecked, and the image is moved or deleted from its original file location, the plan file will no longer recognize it when it's re-opened.
+If this box remains unchecked, and the image is moved or deleted from its original file location, the plan file may no longer recognize it when it's re-opened.

 - On the Line Style panel, note that the selected file is located on the "CAD, Default" layer.
 Click the Define button to the right of the Layer drop-down list.

 - In the Layer Display Options dialog that displays:

 - Click the Copy button in the middle of the dialog box.

 - Give the new layer a short, descriptive name such as "Image/PDF, Floor Plan".

 - Click to remove the checkbox from the Disp column for this layer if you want to hide the image or PDF from view, while keeping it saved in the plan file.